jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 This is mainly a Java based project in that all the code libraries use Java (Apache FOP, Saxon, DITA Open Toolkit (DITA-OT), Apache ANT, Eclipse) and it also uses XML heavily.
 Development was originally done in oXygen XML Editor then ported to Eclipse.

-The roadmap for this project is make the "info.debrief" custom DITA-OT plugin compatible with the latest versions of the libraries (DITA-OT 2.1, Apache FOP 2.0) and with the full Apache ANT build code and in depth instructions on how to get up and running inside Eclipse and more....
+The roadmap for this project is make the "info.debrief" custom DITA-OT plugin compatible with DITA-OT 2.1 and with the full Apache ANT build code and in depth instructions on how to get up and running inside Eclipse and more....

 When built and run this project takes a set of Eclipse cheat sheets and transforms them to PDF.
 Using PDF allows us to print nicely formated cheat sheets on paper which allows the user to work through the cheat sheets with a pen and check off each item as they go.
 Using cheat sheets physically on paper was seen as a new way to learn and was the original concept of the Debrief cheat sheets publishing project I worked on.